 5) the EES may trigger the EAS management system to instantiate the EAS that matches with EAS discovery filter IEs;

-6) if the EdgeApp_2 feature is supported and the EEC indicates the EAS selection support within the "easSelSupInd" attribute, the EES shall select one matching EAS that fulfils the EEC requirements as described in bullets 2), 3) and 4), and the EES shall provide the selected EAS information to the EEC within the "discoveredEas" attribute; and
+6) if the EdgeApp_2 feature is supported and the EEC indicates the EAS selection support within the "easSelSupInd" attribute, the EES shall select one matching EAS that fulfils the EEC requirements as described in bullets 2), 3) and 4), and the EES shall provide the selected EAS information to the EEC within the "discoveredEas" attribute;

+e) if EEC indicates EAS Instantiation Triggering using "easIntTrigSup" attribute in the EAS discovery request, the EES supports such capability, the EES may determine instantiable EAS information using "easInstInfos" attribute, which is provided in the EAS discovery response, for EAS(s) that are instantiable but not yet instantiated and match the EAS discovery filter IEs; and

-e) if the processing of the request was successful, the EES sends an EAS discovery response to the EEC as specified in clause 6.3.2.4.4.2.2, which includes information about the discovered EASs.
+f) if the processing of the request was successful, the EES sends an EAS discovery response to the EEC as specified in clause 6.3.2.4.4.2.2, which includes information about the discovered EASs.
 The response shall include endpoint information for discovered EASs.
 Depending on the EAS discovery filters received in the EAS discovery request, the response may include additional information regarding matched capabilities, e.g. service permissions levels, KPIs, AC locations(s) that the EASs can support, ACR scenarios supported by the EAS, etc. The EAS discovery response may contain a list of EASs.
 This list may be based on EAS discovery filters containing a Geographical or Topological Service Area, e.g. a route, included in the EAS discovery request by the EEC.

 If the successful processing of the request does not result in finding a matching EAS (i.e. there is no client side error), the EES responds with "204 No Content" HTTP status code.
 Otherwise, the EES shall reject the EAS discovery request and respond with an appropriate failure HTTP status code.